panique/huge/README.md

 ###REQUIREMENTS / TROUBLESHOOTING

-* needs PHP 5.3.2+, PHP 5.4+ or PHP 5.5+
+* needs PHP 5.3.7+, PHP 5.4+ or PHP 5.5+
 * needs mySQL 5.1+
 * needs the PHP mysqli (last letter is an "i") extension activated (standard on nearly all modern servers) ?
 * are the database connection infos in config/db.php correct ?
 * have you created a database named "login" like mentioned above ?
 * does the provided database user (standard is "root") have rights to read (and write) the database ?

-###USAGE WITH OLDER PHP VERSIONS: older than 5.3.2
+###USAGE WITH OLDER PHP VERSIONS: older than 5.3.7

 Sorry, this makes no sense anymore.
 PHP 5.2 is outdated since 2009, so supporting this would be useless.
-PHP 5.3.2 is needed (as this introduces the hashing algorithms used here)
+PHP 5.3.7 is needed (as this introduces the hashing algorithms used here).
+Using an older version of PHP, especially older than the latest PHP 5.3.x is totally unprofessional and makes you, your server and your data a good target for criminals.

 ###DONATION###